jessehansen/magicbus/README.md

 * `actions.error(err)` - abort consumption of this message with the associated error.
 * `actions.ack()` - acknowledge the message (removing it from the queue) and stop processing.
 * `actions.nack()` - abort processing of this message, but leave it in the queue.
 * `actions.reject()` - abort processing of this message and remove it from the queue.
 Results in a NACK.
+Depending on route pattern and queue setup, may result in a requeue to a failure queue.

 ## Customizing the Message Pipeline